Introduction and Exclusive Explanation of OSPF Operation

 100 routers = 100(100-1) = 4950 Adjacencies

-If every router in a multi-access network had to flood and acknowledge all received LSAs to all other routers on that same multi-access network, the network traffic would become quite confused.
-Suppose if there are 50 routers on the network without DR and BDR, each router will send 1225 LSAs and receives 1225 Acknowledgments.
-Which is very extensive.
+If every router in a multi-access network had to flood and acknowledge all received LSAs to all other routers on that same multi-access network, the network traffic would become quite confusing.
+Suppose there are 50 routers on the network without DR and BDR.
+Each router will send 1225 LSAs and receive 1225 Acknowledgments, which is very extensive.

 Database Synchronization Stage